dhh1128/tssig/README.md

-# seqsign
+# tssign
-Generate or verify sequenced signatures (ones with a provable timestamp).
+Generate or verify signatures with a provable timestamp.